rinigus/mapbox-gl-qml/api.md

     reached.
 Setting a maximum size smaller than the current size of an existing database results in undefined behavior

     By default, it is set to 50 MB.

-    Cache-related settings are shared between all QMapboxGL instances because different maps will share the same cache database file.
-The first map to configure cache properties such as size and path will force the configuration to all newly instantiated QMapboxGL objects.
+    See also general comment regarding cache settings given in the description of `cacheDatabasePath`.

 #### Map rendering